What notifications do my customers and team receive?

 Internal notifications are only sent to agents and admins, and never to customers.
 Internal notifications are sent to agents or admins if they are:

-• added as a watcher on a request (this happens if they post an internal note or a public comment on a request, transition a request’s status and have Watch your issues enabled in their personal settings, or add themselves as a watcher)
+added as a watcher on a request (this happens if they post an internal note or a public comment on a request, transition a request’s status and have Watch your work items enabled in their personal settings, or add themselves as a watcher)

-Internal notifications are based on the service project’s notification scheme.
-Learn more about notification schemes.
+Internal notifications are sent from Jira, and are based on the service project’s notification scheme.
+Read more about notification schemes.

 How customer and internal notifications interact for agents and admins